Pregnancy Tips for a More Comfortable 9 Months

-Update: Sadly, that exact tank I have isn’t available anymore, but these are a great option for a stretchy, comfy, versatile tank.
+Update: Sadly, the exact tank I have isn’t available anymore, but these are a great option for a stretchy, comfy, versatile tank.
 And they’re way inexpensive.
 Get it, girl.

 So I miraculously made it through my entire first full pregnancy only buying 2 maternity items.
 One pair of jean shorts and these.
 (In case no one tells you, even if you lose the baby weight, your second kid may not be so kind on your body.
 Let’s just say things grow fasterrrr and lowwwerrr the next time around.
 Ah, the joys of motherhood.)

 Leggings are so comfortable anytime, but in pregnancy…they’re a must.
-I wish I’d gotten some super early the first time because when that awkward “things fit, but not really” stage strikes, it happens fast and you’ll want to wear something that feels like nothing at the end of the day.
+I wish I’d gotten some super early the first time because when that awkward “things fit, but not really” stage strikes, it happens fast and you’ll want to wear something that feels like you’re wearing nothing at the end of the day.

 I throw them on as soon as I get home every day.
-Sometimes they are my pj’s too.
+Sometimes they act as my pj’s too.
 Try these.
 Comfortable clothing is non-negotiable in pregnancy.
 Do it.

-Ok, that’s 6.
-But I have a bonus tip for you!
+Ok, that’s 6 pregnancy must haves, but I have a bonus tip for you!

-It’s not something I used every day of my entire pregnancy, but I used it every day of my first trimester and well into my second.
+It’s not something I used every day of my entire pregnancy, but I used it every day of my first trimester and well into my second trimester too.
 If you’re struggling at all with nausea or morning sickness, this is for you.
 I’ll let you check out my post all about How to Thrive in your First Trimester here.

 I hope these suggestions are as fantastic for you as they were for me!
 Now go check out my posts on what you probably won’t get at your baby shower and how to prepare for life with a newborn while you’re still pregnant.
 These pregnancy tips will make your life easier.
 After all, we mamas gotta help each other out.

 For more tips on pregnancy and life as a new mom, follow me on Pinterest!